 Lay the objects flat in direct contact with the surface of your project.

-Cover with a piece of glass or clear plastic to ensure your objects stay in place, make sure things do not move in the wind if exposing outside.
+Cover with a piece of glass or clear plastic to ensure your objects stay in place, making sure things do not move in the wind if exposing outside.

-Find a sunny space to expose your cyanotypes make sure not to accidently shade during exposure.
+Find a sunny space to expose your cyanotypes, making sure not to accidently shade during exposure.

-After waiting about 8-20 minutes (depending on the strength of the light) you can bring the photograms back to a sink.
+After waiting about 8–20 minutes (depending on the strength of the light), you can bring the photograms back to a sink.

-Rinse the project in room temperature water until the water runs clear.
-All the yellow green should wash out leaving only a nice blue and white.
+Rinse the project in room-temperature water until the water runs clear.
+All the yellow green should wash out, leaving only a nice blue and white.
 Be careful to not tear the paper while rinsing.

 Let the project dry.
-It works best to place the paper on a paper towel and then place a second paper towel on top and blot the photograph to soak up most of the residual water.
+It works best to place the paper on a paper towel, and then place a second paper towel on top and blot the photograph to soak up most of the residual water.
 Then the project can be hung or laid flat to dry.
-And… Voila!
+And voila!
 You now have a unique masterpiece.
-If paper curls you may press the cyanotypes with books or a heat press.
+If paper curls, you may press the cyanotypes with books or a heat press.

 Reflect: